VAT

 • Qualifies for zero-rated intra-EU transactions

-Within Europe, in the EU, you are accountable for ensuring your supplier’s or customer’s VAT registration if you are planning to use VAT at zero or claim VAT on international transactions.
+Within Europe, in the EU, you are accountable for ensuring your supplier’s or customer’s registration if you are planning to use VAT at zero or claim on international transactions.

 The numbers for VAT vary from country to country, but they generally, this format is followed: